-I'm Bob Fenwick and I appreciate this opportunity to introduce myself to the community, for the first time to some of you.
 My background includes a Bachelor of Science Degree in Physics from Georgetown University in Washington, D.C. with graduate and undergraduate study in Civil Engineering and Construction Management from the George Washington School of Engineering, also in Washington, D.C.
 I served in the U.S. Army Corps of Engineers for almost 7 years with a tour of duty as the commander of a combat engineer company in the Central Highlands of South Vietnam and the Brigade Engineer of the 2d Infantry Brigade, 4th Infantry Division.
-I have been a small business owner for over 40 years as a construction contractor and have lived in this community for over 37 years, enough time to remember the drive-in theater where the Kroger now sits across from K-Mart and the fighter jet that was parked in McIntire Park next to the softball fields.
-I've raised my family in Charlottesville with both sons attending public school from Burnley Moran through Charlottesville High School.
-They both serve in the U.S. Army now with both having served tours in Afghanistan, Ross as a construction engineer and Austin currently serving somewhere in the outlying provinces of Afghanistan.
+I have been a small business owner for over 45 years as a construction contractor and have lived in this community for over 40 years, enough time to remember the drive-in theater where the Kroger now sits across from K-Mart and the fighter jet that was parked in McIntire Park next to the softball fields.
+I've raised my family in Charlottesville with both sons attending public school from Burnley Moran through Charlottesville High School with both of them having served in Afghanistan.

 every day as well as a home improvement video website,